pola-rs/polars/py-polars/docs/source/reference/sql/table_operations.rst

    * - Function
      - Description
    * - :ref:`CREATE TABLE <create_table>`
-     - Define a new table and its columns in the context.
+     - Create a new table and its columns from a SQL query against an existing table.
    * - :ref:`DROP TABLES <drop_tables>`
      - Delete a specified table and related data.
    * - :ref:`EXPLAIN <explain>`